 - Starting early will give you wider options for airline, hotel, and car rental deals.

 - Get everyone involved.
 You may not accept all ideas, but it will give you a good start in knowing what members of the family are thinking about.

 - Decide on land, air, or sea?
 How are you getting to where you are going?

-- If you fly, familiarize yourself with Homeland Security regulations.
+- If you fly, familiarize yourself with the US Transportation Security Administration regulations.
 They can be numerous and you will avoid a lot of problems if you know what to expect.

 Planning is important, but whenever you travel, flexibility is a must.
 Many things can occur that will cause you to change your plans.
 There will always be things that you have no control over, such as traffic, bad weather, sick children, and delayed or cancelled flights.
 Adapting to change is important for you and those you travel with.

 If you choose the car, getting there may not be half the fun.
 Think of safe car games to help pass the time.
 Discuss landmarks (state welcome signs, historic sites, mountains, oceans, etc.) that will be passed each day.
 This gives everyone something to look for.

 Some other tips to help make the road a happier place include:

 - Get your car serviced before you leave the driveway.

 - Map out your trip and highlight the attractions along the way.